kal3bo/itesm-exchange/README.md

 Today, the Tecnológico de Monterrey Department of International Programs does not have its own grading system, when a student is at a university abroad, that university must register the grades manually or on a platform other than any ITESM system.
 Subsequently, at the end of each period, International Programs receives a list for each of the affiliated universities, including the grades of the students who attended during that period.

-** The current process takes a long time and is not very transparent **, since a student can verify their grades until they are approved by International Programs, send them to the directors of each career and, until then, upload them to the platform from the Tecnológico de Monterrey.
+**The current process takes a long time and is not very transparent**, since a student can verify their grades until they are approved by International Programs, send them to the directors of each career and, until then, upload them to the platform from the Tecnológico de Monterrey.

 Students who are candidates for graduation tend to have trouble with the grades of those subjects they took abroad a period before their graduation date, so International Programs and career departments always have to "rush" the process to finish on time.

-## 3. Solución
+## 3. Solution

-A continuación aparecen descritos los diferentes elementos que forman parte de la solución del proyecto.
+The different elements that are part of the project solution are described below.

-El desarrollo de este proyecto se alojará como un servicio web en línea para estudiantes que estudian un programa universitario en el extranjero.
-La plataforma se desarrollará utilizando las herramientas de la Plataforma Google Console, que incluyen:  **VPC Networks, Network Services, Storage, Cloud Build, SQL Storage, Kubernetes Engine y Cloud Endpoints.**
+The development of this project will be hosted as an online web service for students studying a university program abroad.
+The platform will be developed using the tools of the Google Console Platform, which include: **VPC Networks, Network Services, Storage, Cloud Build, SQL Storage, Kubernetes Engine and Cloud Endpoints.**

-Además, se utilizarán herramientas para el desarrollo de la aplicación que son diferentes a las incluidas en Google, las cuales son:
+In addition, application development tools that are different from those included in Google will be used, which are:
 * HTML 5
 * Node.js
 * Javascript